Punkbooster/atom-cofig/packages/nuclide/pkg/nuclide-language-service/README.md

 Atom/NuclideServer design handles both local and remote requests.

 The `AtomLanguageService` class implements all of the code in the Atom process for integrating a new language into the Atom UI.

-It communicates to the NuclideServer via the `LanguageService` interface.
+* For places where Atom calls into the language (e.g. to obtain the go-to destination for the current caret position), Atom communicates to the NuclideServer via the `LanguageService` interface.

+  * Some languages need per-project persistent state, e.g. because they delegate to some out-of-process language server.
+In these cases the `LanguageService` interface on the server is implemented by `MultiProjectLanguageService`.
+It's job is to lazily create subsidiary `LanguageService` instances on the server, one per project directory, and delegate all requests it receives to the appropriate project.

-The `LanguageService` interface is typically implemented by the `ServerLanguageService` class.
+  * Other languages don't need per-project persistent state.
+For these, the `LanguageService` interface on the server is typically implemented by the `ServerLanguageService` class.
     The `ServerLanguageService` then defers to an implementation of the `SingleFileLanguageService` interface which implements the language specific analysis.

+* For places where the language services call into Atom (e.g. to display a message to the console log, or display busy status), Atom offers them a `HostServices` interface.

+  * Whenever the language service needs to multiplex (e.g. because two languages want to display their busy status), it *forks* the `HostServices`.
+It gets its own private fork of `HostServices`, which it must dispose of when done.
+A given `HostService` instance knows how to aggregate reports from all of its children.
+Aggregation is done locally where the fork was performed, either on the server or on the client.

+* Sometimes it's ambiguous which direction a call should go: whether the language should into the Atom to display something using `HostServices`, or Atom should call into the language to obtain an `Observable` stream of things to display using `LanguageServices`.
+The simple answer is this: if the language can hold off its work until such time as the Atom has asynchronously subscribed to the observable, then `LanguageServices` and `HostServices` are equally good; if the language can't hold off, then `HostServices` is best because it allows the most laziness; if the language needs a response from Atom, then `HostServices` is the only possibility.

 TODO: Add Picture